 Within Somerset there are three infrastructure organisations who can offer support for groups, communities and individuals across Somerset.
 These organisations have experienced advisors who will be able to support you, from start-up, though to achieving sustainability.
 They will be able to offer advice on a wide range of topics, including governance, policies, charitable status, funding and volunteering.

 Spark offers information and advice to voluntary and community organisations in South Somerset, Mendip and Sedgemoor.
 They host regular forums, which give groups and organisations the opportunity to network, and learn together.
 These are complimented by their programme of training aimed specifically at the voluntary sector.
 Spark manage a database of volunteering opportunities that’s exclusively for Somerset.
-They also offer a DBS Checking Service, and an affordable Community Accountancy Service.
+They also offer a free funding search, a DBS Checking Service, and an affordable Community Accountancy Service.

 Engage has a long track record of supporting the development of a vibrant, effective and influential voluntary and community sector in Taunton and West Somerset by providing a range of support services, and regular networking events.